justmisosoup/working-with-me/README.md

 **Asynchronous**

-- Figma / Loom Comments: Where specific questions
+- Figma / Loom Comments: Best for design specific feedback.
 - Documents: Best for big ideas that require context and framing.
 I prefer Notion, but Google Docs also works.
 - Emails: This is the best way to communicate *non-urgent* things to me.